For Applicants

 Students practice methods of inquiry that yield deeper connections and understanding of themselves and others.
 Through learning about strength-based approaches and interviewing each other, students practice vulnerability by speaking their truth and ultimately deepening community connections.

-Bianca Vasconcelos (PLB)
+Bianca Vasconcelos

 Rio de Janeiro, Brazil